Mrcubix/Preset.Binding/README.md

 A plugin for OpenTabletDriver that allows you to bind keys to presets.

+## Archival notice

+The Preset Binding functionality has been integrated into OpenTabletDriver 0.6.6.0.
+(See https://github.com/OpenTabletDriver/OpenTabletDriver/pull/3995 for more info about my PR)

 ### How to use

 1. Install the plugin